delabassee/java-lab/lab6-textblock.md

 ## Overview

-In the lab, you will use *Text Blocks*, a with a new Java 15 standard feature.
+In the section, you will use *Text Blocks*, a new Java 15 standard feature.

-A text block is a multi-line string literal that avoids the need for most escape sequences, automatically formats the string in a predictable way, and gives the developer control over format when desired.
-The Text Blocks feature has been previewed in Java 13 and Java 14, and is now a final and permament feature in Java 15.
+A text block is a multi-line string literal that avoids the need for most escape sequences, automatically formats the string predictably, and gives the developer control over format when desired.
+The Text Blocks feature has been previewed in Java 13 and Java 14, and is now a final and permanent feature in Java 15.

 ## Text Blocks in more details

-Text blocks enable to easily embed string literals spanning multiple lines (ex. structured languages such as JSON, XML, etc.) into Java source code while preserving the formatting but also the Java code readability.
+Text blocks enable us to easily embed string literals spanning multiple lines (ex. structured languages such as JSON, XML, etc.) into Java source code while preserving the formatting but also the Java code readability.

 For example, imagine that you have to embed in your Java code an HTML snippet that displays _All I want to see is a "_.
 Before Text Blocks, you would write something like